AmarnathCJD/Spot-DL/README.md

-TBD

-Authentication code TBD.
+**Spotify Connect Based Implementation**
+- Detailing to Be Done.

 ## Disclaimer

-#### This Spotify Ripper is provided solely for educational purposes.
-It is not intended for commercial use, distribution, or to infringe upon the intellectual property rights of Spotify or any other third-party services.
-All content, including music, videos, and any associated media, remains the property of their respective creators and copyright holders.
+> **Warning:** This tool is provided solely for **educational purposes**.
+It is neither intended for commercial use, distribution, nor to infringe upon the intellectual property rights of Spotify or any other third-party services.
+> All content, including music, videos, and any associated media, remains the property of their respective creators and copyright holders.

+### By using this tool, you acknowledge and agree to the following:

+1. **Compliance with Laws:**
-#### By using this tool, you agree not to use it for any illegal activities, including but not limited to the unauthorized downloading, reproduction, or distribution of copyrighted materials.
-The creators of this tool are not responsible for any misuse or violations of copyright law.
+   You will not use this tool for any illegal activities, including, but not limited to, the unauthorized downloading, reproduction, or distribution of copyrighted materials.

+2. **Responsibility and Liability:**
+   The creators of this tool are not responsible for any misuse, violations of copyright law, or other illegal activities arising from its use.

+3. **No Affiliation:**
-#### This tool is not affiliated with, endorsed, or sponsored by Spotify or any of its partners.
-Use of this tool is at your own risk, and the creators do not accept any liability for damages or legal consequences arising from its use.
+   This tool is not affiliated with, endorsed by, or sponsored by Spotify or any of its partners.

+> **Notice:** Use of this tool is entirely at your own risk.
+The creators disclaim any liability for damages, legal consequences, or penalties that may result from its use.